Dryander National Park Whitsundays

 Staying safe

-Be and stay informed, regularly check:
+Stay informed, regularly check:

 Plan carefully

 • Ensure your boat and equipment are safe and in good working order.
+Remember to follow boat and fish with care guidelines.

 • Always let someone know where you are going and when you expect to return.

-• Carry a first aid kit and medical supplies
+• Carry a first aid kit and medical supplies.

-Use dependable communications.
+• Use dependable communications.
 Mobile phone coverage is generally available on the beach or on the ridgeline southeast of the camping area.
 Satellite phones are best and a marine VHF radio is very useful.
 A personal locator beacon (PLB) is highly recommended.

-Never swim or snorkel alone, stay alert and be aware of your surroundings at all times.
+• Never swim or snorkel alone, stay alert and be aware of your surroundings at all times.
 Follow water safety advice and remain SharkSmart.

 In an emergency